We’ve all had that early romantic relationship where we realize something about the other person is not sitting well with us.

 - Have a conversation.
 Ask your person if they are willing to hear about your concerns, knowing it might be hurtful or uncomfortable for them.
 Present what’s bothering you as kindly and gently as possible.

 - Ask for what you need but be realistic.
 For example, if you’re a vegan and your partner eats meat, don’t ask them to become vegan overnight.
-But you can request they learn more about veganism or ask them not cook meat in your kitchen.
+But you can request they learn more about veganism or ask them not to cook meat in your kitchen.

 - Agree to disagree.
 Maybe you have differing political views, but otherwise, the relationship is great.
-See if you can agree to avoid political conversations, or agree to listen to one another’s perspective with curiosity and respect rather than defensiveness.
+See if you can agree to avoid political conversations or agree to listen to one another’s perspective with curiosity and respect rather than defensiveness.

 - Request couples therapy.
 If you feel the relationship has potential, but one or more of these deal-breakers are holding you back, give couples therapy a try before throwing in the towel.
 An impartial professional can give both of you perspective and help you navigate your way to a healthy and mutually satisfying relationship.
 A therapist also can help you determine if a deal-breaker is truly a relationship ender.